@schummar/runp

 Defines how many lines of output will be visible at maximum for each command.

-Option: Parallel and serial execution
+Option: Parallel and sequential execution

 Switches :p, :s apply to remaining commands